boatechie/course-dbt/greenery/models/staging/README.md

 select avg(order_delivery_time)as avg_order_delivery_time
 from orders_delivery_timing;
+answer: 2 days
 --------------
-How many users have only made one purchase?
+4. How many users have only made one purchase?
 Two purchases?
 Three+ purchases?

 with base_calc as (
   select distinct user_id,